|Something like gleditsia could be planted near Isabel St|

 A few people are concerned about the unclear boundary between pavement and road on the raised table at Isabel Street/Hackford Road junction.

-The design here is influenced by evidence from successful 'home zones' where people and cars share the road space on equal terms.
-The intention is that visual cues including new signage and signature planting, as well as 20mph signs, will make motorists aware that this is a go slow area, and encourage cars and vans to give informal priority to other road users.
+The design here is influenced by evidence from successful 'home zones' where the street is designed for people, and cars (and their drivers) are prompted to act as careful guests in the space.
+The intention is that visual cues including new signage and signature planting, as well as 20mph signs, will make motorists aware that this is a go-slow area, and encourage cars and vans to give priority to other road users.

 The busiest and most bonkers time for traffic seems to be around school drop-off and pick-up; at other times of day Hackford Road is relatively quiet.
-Do we need extra boundaries, bollards and barriers (there are various options to explore)?
+Do we need extra boundaries, bollards and barriers, or a wider motor-free area (there are various options to explore)?
 Or shall we all keep a watchful eye and give this a go?